Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

 mv /content/datasets/Project-1/data.yaml /content/datasets
 ```

 Before we start the training, we also have to make some changes to the library.
-So go ahead clone the ultralytics library and checkout the exact revision used for this tutorial:
+For this, first clone the ultralytics library and then checkout the exact revision used for this tutorial to avoid any problems:

 ```bash
 git clone https://github.com/ultralytics/ultralytics